leftos/nba-2k13-workarounds-tool/NBA 2K13 Workarounds Tool/Readme.txt

 	Version History
+		v0.3.2.1
+			- Fixed crash in some cases after game has exited

 		v0.3.2
 			- PlayVision now offers ON/LITE/OFF
 			- PlayVision OFF will now actually turn PlayVision off instead of just not forcing it on